Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: INTRODUCTION

 \section{INTRODUCTION}

-The continuous time stochastic process (CTSP), encompassing many well-known stochastic processes from \textit{Poisson point process}, \textit{compound Poisson process}, \textit{L\'{e}vy process}, \textit{continuous Markov process}, to doubly stochastic \textit{Cox process}, is an essential and fundamental mathematical instrument to model the stochastic world defined on continuous time variables, and it can be applied to a wide range of fields, including but not limited to finance, physics, statistics, and biology \cite{papapantoleon2008introduction, barndorff2001levy, liggett2010continuous, anderson2012continuous, dassios2003pricing}.
-However, due to its continuous path, CTSP is believed to be much more complicated than its discrete counterpart: For most practical problems, there is no analytic solution or explicit formula to the underlying stochastic differential equations and quantities.
-Furthermore, unexpectedly large storage and computation resources are consumed when applying numerical methods such as Monte Carlo simulation because the sampling space grows exponentially as time slices go thinner \cite{ross1996stochastic,kozachenko2016simulation}.
+The continuous time stochastic process (CTSP) is a fundamental mathematical tool that encompasses various well-known stochastic processes, such as \textit{Poisson point process}, \textit{compound Poisson process}, \textit{L\'{e}vy process}, \textit{continuous Markov process}, and doubly stochastic \textit{Cox process}.
+CTSP plays a crucial role in modeling stochastic phenomena occurring in continuous time variables, and its applications span multiple disciplines including finance, physics, statistics, and biology \cite{papapantoleon2008introduction, barndorff2001levy, liggett2010continuous, anderson2012continuous, dassios2003pricing}.
+However, compared to its discrete counterpart, CTSP is considered more complex due to its continuous path.
+Analytic solutions or explicit formulas for the underlying stochastic differential equations and quantities are often unavailable for practical problems.
+Moreover, the application of numerical methods like Monte Carlo simulation can be computationally demanding, requiring unexpectedly large storage and computation resources.
+This is primarily due to the exponential growth of the sampling space as time slices become finer, and the intricate nature of the evolution dynamics within the process \cite{ross1996stochastic,kozachenko2016simulation}.
+These complexities make efficient and accurate analysis of CTSPs a challenging task in various fields of study.

-The development of quantum processors \cite{feynman1985quantum, divincenzo2000physical, arute2019quantum} and algorithms \cite{orus2019quantum,egger2020quantum,herman2022survey,mcardle2020quantum,outeiral2021prospects,emani2021quantum,ma2020quantum,cao2018potential} has revealed that quantum computation has great potential beyond classical computers.
+The developments of quantum processors \cite{feynman1985quantum, divincenzo2000physical, arute2019quantum} and algorithms \cite{orus2019quantum,egger2020quantum,herman2022survey,wilkens2023quantum,mcardle2020quantum,outeiral2021prospects,emani2021quantum,ma2020quantum,cao2018potential} have revealed that quantum computation has great potential beyond classical computers.
 Thus it would be one powerful tool to solve the above challenging problems.
-However, there are still two fundamental challenges to overcome when implementing the storage and analysis of CTSP with a quantum computer.
+However, there are still two fundamental challenges to be overcome when implementing the storage and analysis of CTSP with a quantum computer.